 Finland

 One of Europe's most reliable vegan destinations.
-Strong nationwide supermarket infrastructure, excellent labelling, and a growing city dining scene place Finland firmly in the top tier.
+Strong nationwide supermarket infrastructure, excellent labelling, and a growing city restaurant presence place Finland firmly in the top tier.

 Level 1 is driven by consistent "Vegaaninen" labelling across major supermarket chains, and 2024 dietary guidelines that formally prioritise plant proteins.
-Traditional dairy risks remain but are navigable with the right approach.
+Traditional dairy risks remain, but they are easy to manage once you know what to check.

 Helsinki vs the rest of Finland Helsinki scores considerably higher at city level.
-The capital has a well-developed vegan restaurant scene, strong supermarket labelling, and reliable plant-based options at cafes and food halls.
+The capital has dedicated vegan restaurants, strong supermarket labelling, and reliable plant-based options at cafes and food halls.
 Tampere and Turku are improving but operate at a different scale.
-Regional cities and rural Finland are considerably thinner.
+Regional cities and rural Finland are much thinner.
 The country ranking averages across all of these contexts.
 If you are travelling only to Helsinki, your practical experience will feel effortless.

 Vegetarian does not mean vegan Finnish menus may offer vegetarian options, but vegetarian cooking in this context routinely includes dairy and eggs.
 Cream, butter and sour cream appear throughout traditional recipes.
 Ask specifically whether a dish is vegan, not just vegetarian.